-RSVP Mailer is the part of RSVPMaker that’s in charge of formatting, sending, and tracking email, including event invitations and email newsletters as well as transactional messages like RSVP notifications and confirmations.
+The RSVP Email Newsletters and Notifications tool is the part of RSVPMaker that’s in charge of formatting, sending, and tracking email, including event invitations and email newsletters as well as transactional messages like RSVP notifications and confirmations.
 You compose messages in the same WordPress block editor you use for pages, blog posts, and RSVPMaker events, and you can easily embed event listings and recent blog post listings in your messages.

-For sending to large lists, consider the RSVP Mailer for Postmark add-on.
+For sending to large lists, consider the using the Postmark integration.
 RSVP Mailer also integrates with Mailchimp, which works well but is not as tightly integrated.
 For example the Postmark implementation allows you to message just the list members who have or have not registered for an event you’re promoting.

 You can embed YouTube videos, and they will be represented in email as the still YouTube preview image combined with a link to the video itself.